 Peter Kütemann founded Dietsmann in the Netherlands in 1977.
 His enterprise started as a technical assistance company serving the oil and gas companies in the Netherlands that were about to produce their first gas discoveries off the Dutch coast.
-At that time these companies employed full-time technical personnel for operation and maintenance.
+At that time these companies employed full-time technical personnel for operation and maintenance services.
 Only in exceptional cases was highly specialized work subcontracted.

 Oil companies recognize the value of outsourcing